 MEDICAL STUDY: SMARTPHONES CAN CAUSE BLINDNESS

 The New England Journal of Medicine study follows reports of two different women making repeated visits to their doctor to try to find out recurring blindness happening in one eye.
 It turns out that test after test, the results baffled doctors.
 Suddenly an ah-ha moment leads doctors to notice the similarities of the patients.
 In each blindness case, the women were using their smartphone at night in bed in a certain way.
+It was found that using smartphones can increase the chances of blindness, so it’s important that people consider making some adjustments to their mobile phone before it impairs their vision.
+If your vision is impaired, it might be worth getting in touch with a law firm that could help you to achieve long term disability benefits for your disability.
+Hopefully, your smartphone won’t add to any existing visual impairments.

 WHY TWO WOMEN WENT BLIND